Code-routing: a new attack on position verification: TEXT -routing and code-routing protocols

 All valid indicator functions satisfy two constraints.
 First, the no-cloning theorem implies no two disjoint subsets can recover the state.
 At the level of the indicator function, this is expressed as $f(z)=1\implies f(\bar{z})=0$.
 Second, adding additional shares to a set never prevents recovery, which implies $f(z)$ is monotone.\footnote{A Boolean function $f(z)$ is said to be monotone if $x\preceq y \implies f(x)\leq f(y)$, where $x\preceq y$ means that $x_i\leq y_i$ for all $i$.} In \cite{gottesman2000theory}, it was shown that whenever the indicator function is no-cloning and monotone, it is possible to construct a corresponding quantum secret sharing scheme.
 Finally, define the \emph{size} of a quantum secret sharing scheme to be the sum of the log dimension of all the shares.
 For shares built from qubits, this is the total number of qubits the secret is encoded into.

-Using a code-routing protocol based on a single encoding of $Q$ into a quantum secret sharing scheme, we can prove the following theorem. \begin{theorem} Consider a $f$-routing task where $f$ is a valid indicator function.
-Then the entanglement cost of completing the routing task for $f$ is upper bounded by the size of any quantum secret sharing scheme which has $f$ as its indicator function. \end{theorem} \begin{proof}\, Construct an $f$-routing protocol as follows.
-On the left, record $Q$ into a quantum secret sharing scheme with indicator function $f(x,y)$.
+Using a code-routing protocol based on a single encoding of $Q$ into a quantum secret sharing scheme, we can prove the following theorem. \begin{theorem} Consider an $f$-routing task where $f$ is a valid indicator function.
+Then the entanglement cost of completing the routing task for $f$ is upper bounded by the size of any quantum secret sharing scheme that has $f$ as its indicator function. \end{theorem} \begin{proof}\, Construct an $f$-routing protocol as follows.
+On the left, record $Q$ into a quantum secret sharing scheme with shares $\{v_1,...,v_{2n}\}$ and indicator function $f(x,y)$.
 In particular, use the isometric extension of the encoding map, and have Alice$_0$ hold the purifying system $R$.
-Then, for $1\leq i\leq n$ carry out the unit-routing protocol on each share $S_i$ with $x_i$ as input.
-For $n+1\leq i \leq 2n$ unit-route share $S_i$ on $y_i$.
+Then, for $1\leq i\leq n$ carry out the unit-routing protocol on each share $v_i$ with $x_i$ as input.
+For $n+1\leq i \leq 2n$ unit-route share $v_i$ on $y_i$.
 We will show this procedure correctly completes the $f$-routing task, and has entanglement cost upper bounded by the size of any secret sharing scheme with indicator $f$.

-For correctness, notice that by construction Alice$_1$ obtains the set of shares $K(x,y)\equiv \bigcup_{z_i : z_i=1} S_{i}$, and Alice$_0$ holds the purification of $K(x,y)$ (consisting of the remaining shares plus $R$).
+For correctness, notice that by construction Alice$_1$ obtains the set of shares $K(x,y)\equiv \bigcup_{z_i : z_i=1} v_{i}$, and Alice$_0$ holds the purification of $K(x,y)$ (consisting of the remaining shares plus $R$).
 If $f(x,y)=1$, by construction we have that $K(x,y)$ is authorized, so Alice$_1$ recovers $Q$, which is correct.
-If $f(x,y)=0$ Alice$_0$ receives an unauthorized set of shares.
+If $f(x,y)=0$ Alice$_1$ receives an unauthorized set of shares.
 This ensures all systems held by Alice$_1$ reveal nothing about $Q$.
 Since Alice$_0$ holds the purifying system, by decoupling \cite{schumacher1996quantum,schumacher2002approximate} we have that Alice$_0$ can recover $Q$.
 Again this is correct.

-To understand the entanglement cost of this protocol, notice that the unit-routing share $S_i$ for $i > n$ requires $\log_2 d_{S_i}$ EPR pairs.
-Unit-routing on shares $S_i$ for $i\leq n$ has no entanglement cost, since the needed bits $x_i$ are held locally.
-The total entanglement cost is just the entanglement cost of all the unit-routings, which is
+To understand the entanglement cost of this protocol, notice that the unit-routing of share $v_i$ for $i > n$ requires $\log_2 d_{v_i}$ EPR pairs.
+Unit-routing on shares $v_i$ for $i\leq n$ has no entanglement cost, since the needed bits $x_i$ are held locally.
+The total entanglement cost is just the entanglement cost of all the unit-routings, giving

 The right hand side is just the size of the secret sharing scheme used, so we are done. \end{proof}